nmoorthy1/Download-Images-From-File/README.md

 # Download-images-from-file
-Given a file with URLS separated by lines, the script will attempt to download the webpage(intended for images) to a folder with the current date
+Given a file with URLs separated by lines, the script will attempt to download the webpage(intended for images) to a folder with the current date